by Laura Hale Brockway, ELS, Assistant Vice President, Marketing, and

 Upon admission to the hospital, the patient was seen by a cardiologist.
-He ordered chest x-rays with and without contrast, and noted that there was no evidence of STEMI on the EKG.
+He ordered chest x-rays and noted that there was no evidence of STEMI on the EKG.
 A CT scan of the patient’s chest taken on May 1 revealed some noncalcified pulmonary nodules.

 In documentation for both x-rays, the radiologist recommended either a follow-up PET/CT or a repeat of the CT scan in four to six months to determine the potential for malignancy.

 The patient was discharged on May 4, with recommendations to either get a PET or CT scan versus a four-to six-month short-term CT scan.
 The cardiologist noted that he would try to see whether they could do a PET scan as well.

 The cardiologist next saw the patient in his office on August 1.
 The patient reported shortness of breath and abdominal pain.
 At this visit, there was no mention of the previous abnormal CT scan.
 The cardiologist told the patient to return in three months.